artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

-**NOTE: In v3 of [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) we have included newer versions of this simulator.
-Download the whole package to be able to use them.**
+**NOTE: In v3 of [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) we include a newer version of this simulator.
+Download the whole package to be able to use it.**

 This folder includes everything related with the **RVfpga-ViDBo** simulator: